chef/chef-web-docs/content/aws_marketplace.md

 ### Backup

+Step-wise instructions for data and Configuration backup for automate can be found [here](https://docs.chef.io/automate/backup/)

-For the data and configuration backup, use the below command:
+The command shown below gives you the data and configuration backup.
+Use the below command along with the details on the flag option.

 ```sh
 chef-automate backup